Fabrizio1994/ECGClassification/README.md

 where path_to_sample is the local path where the records are stored, and samp_from and samp_to define the portion of signal, contained in a range of frequencies, considered for processing.
 Each record in the database comprehends two raw signals, coming from the two channels of ECG recording.
 ### Signal Processing
-Signals are processed by using an high pass filter, in order to reduce the recording noise that would lead to uncorrect classifications.
+Signals are processed by using a band pass filter, in order to reduce the recording noise that would lead to uncorrect classifications.
-Furthermore, the original signal peaks result sharpened in the output signal, expecting a greater detection accuracy.
 The high pass filter chosen is the one suggested in "QRS detection using KNN" paper, defined by the following transfer function:
 ![equation](http://latex.codecogs.com/gif.latex?H(z)&space;=&space;\frac{-1&plus;32z^{-16}&plus;z^{-32}}{1&plus;z^{-1}})
 This step is implemented by means of the lfilter function of scipy package: